Suche

 Die Leute glauben, zu Recht oder zu Unrecht, dass nichts weitergeht.

-rightly; correctly; aright
+rightly; correctly; aright dated

 if I remember rightly aright